JetBrains/guide/site/python/tutorials/intro-aws/atlas/index.md

 Click **Database Access**.
 Provide a username and click , **Autogenerate Secure Password**.

-In "Database User Privileges" make sure you have access to "Read and write to any database".
+In _Database User Privileges_ make sure you have access to _Read and write to any database_.

 Also, make sure to enable permission to access the cluster, and finally click on **Add User**.
 It will take some time to reflect those changes.